 The mind has as one of its strengths the ability to order perceptions through the "compare and contrast" function.
 This is valuable in teaching us critical thinking skills, and therefore develop the Divine 3rd Ray energies of "Intelligence in Action."
 When we master referencing the 3rd Ray energies, then we can see how to order, how to further, how to know, and how to see a way beyond the frictions born of duality.

-It has been said that the Consciousness first must train the mind to concentrate before it can truly meditate, and that meditation must be developed before we can contemplate the greater meaning and purpose around any manifestation, personal, interpersonal, or transpersonal.
-This process of learning first Concentration, then Meditation, and finally Contemplation results in the Mastery of the Mind, and allows us to see all things in a larger perspective.
+It has been said that our Higher Consciousness first must train our mind to concentrate before it can truly meditate, and that meditation must be developed before we can contemplate the greater meaning and purpose around any manifestation, in personal, interpersonal, and transpersonal realms.
+This process of learning first Concentration, then Meditation, and finally Contemplation results in the mastery of the mind, and allows us to see all things in a larger perspective.

-Another useful exercise to focus our mind is learning to listen to the words we are speaking, and evaluate whether we are saying what we want to say and using the right words, or are we unfocused, unclear, or just filling the air with sounds.
-As you concentrate on what you're saying and why you're saying it, you'll become clearer about what you want to say and what you don't want to say.
-It certainly helps us clear out unhelpful affirmations!
+Another extraordinarily valuable exercise to focus our mind is learning to listen to the words we are speaking.
+That way we are able to evaluate whether we are saying what we want to say and using the right words, or whether we’re unfocused, unclear, or just filling the air with sounds.

 I have heard some assert that Meditation is somehow greater than or the same as Contemplation.
 This confuses the nature of how these two are related.
 They are different tools, useful for different purposes at different points in how we regard whatever perception or knowledge we wish to explore.